Main Second Level Navigation

 PhD

-Professor Ohh received his PhD from the University of British Columbia and was a MRC/NCIC postdoctoral fellow in the HHMI laboratory of Nobel laureate William G. Kaelin Jr. at the Dana-Farber Cancer Institute and Harvard Medical School.
+Professor Ohh received his PhD from the University of British Columbia and received his graduate training at the Terry Fox Laboratory at BC Cancer Agency.
+He was then awarded the MRC/NCIC postdoctoral fellowship to train in the laboratory of Dr. William G. Kaelin Jr. at the Dana-Farber Cancer Institute and Harvard Medical School.

-Professor Ohh contributed to the pioneering work that defined the fundamental oxygen-sensing mechanism that governs metazoan cellular adaptation to changes in oxygen levels, and the paradigm-shifting research that revealed an additional layer of regulation of the canonical RAS GTPase cycle.
+Prof. Ohh contributed to the pioneering work that defined the fundamental oxygen-sensing mechanism that governs metazoan cellular adaptation to changes in oxygen levels - a seminal discovery that led to his mentor W.G.Kaelin Jr. with the 2019 Nobel Prize in Physiology or Medicine.
+Prof. Ohh also directed the paradigm-shifting research that revealed an additional layer of regulation of the canonical RAS GTPase cycle.

 Research Synopsis